Pirates score twice in 9th, rally past Reds 3-2

 Castellanos’ homer to the Reds’ bullpen in left-center field came in the third inning to open the scoring after Joey Votto drew a leadoff walk.
 It was Castellanos’ 12th of the season.

-Iglesias was attempted to get a five-out save.
-He entered to protect a one- run lead in the eighth inning with out and runner on first and second.
+Iglesias was attempting to get a five-out save.
+He entered to protect a one- run lead in the eighth inning with one out and runners on first and second.

 Iglesias escaped that jam by striking out Colin Moran and getting Gregory Polanco to line out.
 Iglesias, however, couldn’t close it out.

+It was another disappointing loss for the Reds, who are 18-23 despite signing both Castellanos and Mike Moustakas to four-year, $64-million contracts as free agents in the offseaon.

+“Every game is an opportunity to go out and compete and with,” manager David Bell said.
+“We still have an opportunity ahead of us, so that’s our focus.
+We have guys that have been in these situations their whole life.”

-Pittsburgh’s Gonzalez, Adam Frazier and Hayes had two hits apiece.
+Gonzalez, Adam Frazier and Hayes each had two hits apiece for Pittsburgh.

 Pirates starter Chad Kuhl lasted three innings as his pitch count rose quickly due to four walks.
 He struck out five while allowing two runs and two hits.